stardustai/docs-api/src/en/annotations/request-annotation.md

     "description": "Workflow id returned by API [Create Workflow](/datasets/create-workflow) or [Create Project](/projects/create-project), if not set or set to 0, the platform will choose the default workflow which created alongside the project.", "required": false
   },
+  "datasetId": {
+    "type": "string",
+    "description": "Dataset id of scenes which returned by [Upload Dataset](/datasets/sync-upload) or [Import Dataset](/datasets/async-import)"
+  },
   "dataIds": {
     "type": "string[]",
-    "description": "Data ids of scenes which returned by API [Upload Dataset](/datasets/sync-upload) or [Dataset Status](/datasets/get-status)"
+    "description": "Data ids of scenes which returned by [Upload Dataset](/datasets/sync-upload) or [Dataset Status](/datasets/get-status)"
   }
 }
 ```